somex6/Darey.io-Projects/project19.md

 # AUTOMATING INFRASTRUCTURE WITH IAC USING TERRAFORM PART 4 – TERRAFORM CLOUD
 ## INTRODUCTION
 In this project, instead of running the Terraform codes in project 18 from a command line, rather it is being executed from Terraform cloud console.
-The AMI is built different with packer while Ansible is used to configure the infrastructure after its been provisioned by Terraform.
+The AMI is built differently with packer while Ansible is used to configure the infrastructure after its been provisioned by Terraform.

 The following outlines the steps: